September 1, 2022

 Labor Day is the perfect time to celebrate the end of summer with a game of Yahtzee played outdoors.
 The sun in your face, the wind in your hair, birds chirping around you – an idyllic pastoral scene and no better place to harness the forces Yahtzee.
 The over-sized dice variant Yardzee and the classic on-the-go Travel Yahtzee are great alternatives for an outdoor game.
 So this Labor Day weekend, spice up your Yahtzee regimen by playing outside while supporting the cause of an organized working class.

 While most countries have established a holiday to celebrate their workers in springtime on May Day, the United States insists on sticking it in the dying days of summer.
 So rather than being associated with the freshness of spring, and the new life and sense of hope that it cultivates, Labor Day remains intertwined with back-to-school dread and the approaching embrace of an icy winter.
 But despite this subtle shade thrown at the American worker, the upcoming holiday weekend promises to be a time of jubilation for the Yahtzee proletariat.
-As the traditional last weekend of summer, Labor Day is the perfect time to play Yahtzee outdoors.
+As the traditional last weekend of summer, Labor Day is the perfect time to play outdoor Yahtzee.

 Labor Day originated in the late 19th century and was promoted by trade unionists as a way to publicly recognize the societal contributions of the working class.
 Union successes like the 40-hour work week, anti child-labor laws, and safer working conditions ensured that labor would be empowered for decades to come.
 As organized labor expanded, so did the popularity of the new holiday.